Wan'Dale Robinson: Professional career

+New York Giants

 Robinson was selected by the New York Giants in the second round (43rd overall) of the 2022 NFL draft.
 Robinson made his NFL debut in the Giants' 2022 season opener against the Tennessee Titans and opened the season as the team's starting slot receiver, recording one reception for five yards, but suffered a knee injury and was out for the rest of the game.
 He returned from his injury in Week 6 against the Baltimore Ravens and recorded three receptions for 37 yards and a touchdown as the Giants beat the Ravens 24–20.
 In Week 7 win against the Jacksonville Jaguars, Robinson recorded 6 catches for 50 yards.
 In Week 11 loss against the Detroit Lions, Robinson had 9 catches for 100 yards but suffered an ACL tear and was placed on injured reserve.
 He finished his rookie season with 23 receptions for 227 yards and a touchdown in six games.

 In Week 14 against the Green Bay Packers, Robinson put up a season-high 115 total yards and 8 touches, receiving a pass from Tommy DeVito to set up a game-winning field goal, winning 24–22.
 In the 2023 season, he had 60 receptions for 525 yards and one receiving touchdown to with one rushing touchdown.

 During Week 2 of the 2025 NFL Season, Robinson put up a career-high of 142 yards and 8 catches, 1 of which being a touchdown.
+After Malik Nabers suffered a season-ending ACL injury in Week 4, Robinson became the No. 1 receiver for the rest of the season.
+Entering Week 17, Robinson needed 99 yards to put up his first 1,000-yard season.
+He had 97 by halftime, and ended with 113 yards on 11 receptions.

+Tennessee Titans

+On March 12, 2026, Robinson signed a four-year deal with the Tennessee Titans worth $70 million with $38 million guaranteed.
+The move reunited him with Brian Daboll, who had accepted the job as the Titans' offensive coordinator earlier in the offseason.
+He chose to change his number to #4 in memory of his friend, former player Rondale Moore, who died a month prior to his signing.